Coaching Article by Samson Dubina

 These are some of the comments that I hear flying around the table tennis club after learning a new skill.
 Some local player goes on youtube, learns a new stroke, and thinks that he should have it perfected one week later at the club.

 It doesn't work like that.
 Learning a new skill takes time and there is a systematic progression to learning.
 If you are learning a new skill, start at stage 1.
-If have been learning a new skill, try to figure out which stage you are currently at and work from there.
+If you have been learning a new skill, try to figure out which stage you are currently at and work from there.
 This concept can be applied to any stroke, but I'm going to use backhand loop as an illustration here...

 Stage #1 Understanding the Need

 You have a great forehand loop.
 You are developing footwork in order to use your forehand as much as possible while still maintaining balance and control.
 However, you aren’t able to cover the extreme angles and often get stuck blocking or counterdriving with your backhand.
 You also aren’t able to attack strong against a hard, low block.
-You clearly understand the a backhand loop against topspin is vital to your game, you are willing to work hard to get this new weapon.
+You clearly understand that the backhand loop against topspin is vital to your game, you are willing to work hard to get this new weapon.
 Again, this thinking can be applied to any new skill, not just the backhand loop.

 Stage #2 Visualization